Kruziikrel13/quickshell/changelog/next.md

 ## New Features

+- Added initial implementation of lock screen
+- Added idle services for automatically locking and suspending the computer

+### Other Features
 - Added laptop battery widget to bar module

 ## Other Changes